nuwber/rabbitevents/readme.md

 The package provides 2 ways to see what happenes on your listener.
 By default it writes `processing`, `processed` and `failed` messages to php output.
 Message includes service, event and listener name.
 If you want to turn this feature off, just run listener with `--quiet` option.

 The package also supports your application logger.
 To use it set config value `connection.interop.logging.enabled` to true and choose log level.

+## BroadcastEloquentEvents Trait
+Add the trait `Nuwber\Events\Traits\BroadcastEloquentEvents` to any model and it will automatically broadcast events for all of the standard Eloquent events (saving, saved, creating, created, etc.).

+They will be formatted as `model.event`, for example a User saving would broadcast as `user.saving`.